Skip to main content

 How much do the best walk-in tubs cost?

-The price of a walk-in tub varies significantly by a wide range of factors, including style, features, and size.
-The price of installation can vary, too, whether you choose to go through the manufacturer or a local contractor.
+The price of a walk-in tub varies widely due to factors such as style, features, and size.
+The installation price can vary, too, depending on whether you go through the manufacturer or a local contractor.
 According to our research, the average price to install a walk-in tub is $5,000.
-For most accurate pricing for your desired tub, please contact your preferred company for a personalized quote.
+For the most accurate pricing for your desired tub, please contact your preferred company for a personalized quote.
 The company should give you a free quote.
 If that’s not an option, we don’t recommend working with that brand.

 Comparison Features